Things to do in Lidköping and around Läckö

 - Cycling on Kållandsö: Hire a bike and pedal your way through the small roads between Läckö Golf Course and Sunnerby.

-The island also offers charming accommodation, small farm shops, artists' studios and several cosy eateries with locally produced ingredients.
+The island also offers charming accommodation, small farm shops and several cosy eateries with locally produced ingredients.
 The landscape offers several nature reserves, with the Vänern horizon as a constant painting in the eye, whether you are standing on a cliff or pedalling along a country road by bike.

 Fishing at Spiken fishing village